aws-samples/amazon-bedrock-model-customization/README.md

 * Upload the training data in JSON Line format into the Amazon S3 training data bucket.
 * Upload the validation data and reference inference in JSON Line format into the Amazon S3 validation data bucket.
 * Start the AWS Step Functions Workflow using the `start-execution` api command with the input payload in JSON format.
-* The workflow invokes Amazon Bedrock's `CreateModelCustomizationJob` API to fine tune the base model with the traing data from the Amazon S3 bucket and the passed in hyper parameters.
+* The workflow invokes Amazon Bedrock's `CreateModelCustomizationJob` API synchronously to fine tune the base model with the traing data from the Amazon S3 bucket and the passed in hyper parameters.
-* The workflow periodically checks for the status of the `CreateModelCustomizationJob`.
-* Once the custom model is created, the workflow invokes Amazon Bedrock's `CreateProvisionedModelThroughput` API to create a Provisioned Throughput with no commitment.
+* After the custom model is created successfully, the workflow invokes Amazon Bedrock's `CreateProvisionedModelThroughput` API to create a Provisioned Throughput with no commitment.
 * The state machine calls the child statemachine to evaluate the performance of the custom model with respect to the base model.
 * The child state machine invokes the base model and the customized model provisioned throughput with the same validation data from the Amazon S3 validation bucket and stores the inference into inference bucket.
 * An AWS Lambda function is called to evaluate the quality of the summarization done by custom model and the base model based on BERT score.
 If the custom model performs worse than the base model, the provisioned throughput is deleted.
 * A notification email is sent with the outcome.

-Please refer to the architecture diagram below:
+Refer to the architecture diagram below:

 ![End to End Architecture](image/architecture.png)